 That’s easy to understand, and it’s forgivable: if a squeaky wheel gets enough attention to earn a little dab of grease, the howling roar of a tornado or the titanic impact of an asteroid will garner considerably more attention.

-But as awful as those loud, scary disasters can be, there are quite a few that are silent, and worse than any storm or bomb.
+But as awful as those loud, scary disasters can be, there are quite a few that are silent, and worse than any storm.
 Far worse.
 Pestilence and plague is one such silent killer that most preppers are already acquainted with and preparing for.

 One you have probably not prepared for, in all honesty, is a dizzying economic crash the likes of which the civilized modern world has not seen since the Great Depression.